emvalencaf/emvalencaf/README.md

     me.shout_out()
 ```

-# A bit more about me
+# A Bit More About Me

 I'm a software engineer interested in **developing AI-based solutions** for **investments** and **law**.
 I'm deeply passionate about **teaching machines** to assist humans in achieving greater **results** and making **impactful** contributions.
 Currently, I'm working as a **trainee AI Developer** at **Compass.UOL**, and I have hands-on experience both as a **Data Engineer** and **Software Engineer**.